 - The Income Tax Ordinance - Section 9(5)

-- Table to help calculate income tax from your salary from January 2018 and onwards on the Tax Authority website.
+- Table to help calculate income tax from your salary from January 2019 and on on the Tax Authority website.

 - Know your Rights and Obligations Pamphlet on the Tax Authority website.

 - Original information regarding the blind and visually impaired was primarily based on the Guide to Rights and Services for the Blind in Israel from the Blind Services Department (Rehabilitation Branch, Ministry of Social Affairs and Social Services), and was uploaded to the site with the assistance of Blind Services Department grant recipients.